Z11Coding/Mixtape-Engine-Rework/docs/HSCRIPT_AP_INTEGRATION.md

 1. **Create the AP folder**: In your mod directory, create an `ap/` folder
 2. **Add HScript files**: Create `.hx` files containing your Archipelago logic
-3. **Define your content**: Use the available functions to add items, locations, and customize songs
+3. **Define your content**: Use the available functions to add items, locations, song requirements, and customize songs
 4. **Test and iterate**: The system provides automatic validation and helpful error messages

 ### Basic Example